 In 2010, Polka Hall of Famers Mike Matousek and Frank Liszka reunited with former band mates Al Puwalski and Jeff Yash to bring back The Boys.
 With the addition of polka veterans Mike Evan and David Morris, The Boys re-established their presence in contemporary polka music.
 In 2011 they released a recording titled "A New Day" that won the Polka America Corporation's PACE Award for Favorite Polish CD and the International Polka Association's Favorite CD/Album.
 Mike Matousek’s "In My Old Polish Town," also won a PACE award for Favorite Original Song.
 The Boys followed with another hit CD titled “Boysterous” in 2013.
 Released in 2016, their “Where The Boys Are,” recording received national acclaim as Frank Liszka’s “Maryjane” was voted Favorite Polish Style Polka by the IPA and Favorite Song by the USPA.

 In 2017, The Boys added the talents of accordionist Nicky DiSebastiano and continue to tour nationally and perform at major polka festivals and venues.
-The band plans to release their next recording, “Boys Stories” in early 2019.
+The band released their latest recording, “Boys Stories” in June of 2019.
 For more information about The Boys, visit www.TheBoysBand.com or contact Mike Matousek at mike@TheBoysBand.com or (410) 729-9697.

 The Boys' powerful trumpets, vibrant rhythm section, great vocals, and exciting arrangements are inspired by many polka greats, especially the legendary talents of the late Li'l Wally, Marion Lush, and Eddie Blazonczyk Sr.